sybrew/the-seo-framework/readme.txt

 	* The sitemap schemas are now more clearly defined for Search Engines and validators.
 	* The description example field now better reflects the actual output.
 	* The admin JS file is now much smaller (~30%) and includes several performance optimizations.
+	* Added a notification in the Home Page metabox when WPML is active that it should be configured on the applicable pages.
 * **Updated:**
 	/
 	* TODO Translation POT file.